amaanpathan2313/Mini-Blog-Dashboard-/README.md

 ## About

 Mini Blog Dashboard is a single-page React application scaffolded with Vite.
-The UI is focused on blog management workflows — listing posts, viewing post details, and (commonly) creating posts from a dashboard-style interface.
+The UI is focused on blog management workflows listing posts, viewing post details, and (commonly) creating posts from a dashboard-style interface.
 This repository contains the front-end source, a `public/` folder and Vite configuration for local development and deployment.

 ## Demo

-A live demo is available (Netlify): `https://miniblogapp01.netlify.app/` — check the deployed site to validate UI and behavior.
+A live demo is available (Netlify): `https://miniblogapp01.netlify.app/` check the deployed site to validate UI and behavior.

 ## Features

 * Post listing and detailed view.
 * Responsive layout suitable for desktop and tablet.
 * Vite-powered development server for fast HMR.
-* Simple deployment configuration for Netlify (netlify.toml included).
+* Simple deployment configuration for Netlify

 ## Tech stack

 * **Framework:** React (Vite template)
 * **Build tool:** Vite
-* **Languages:** JavaScript, HTML, CSS
+* **Languages:** JavaScript, JSX , CSS
-* **Deployment:** Netlify (site referenced in repo)
+* **Deployment:** Netlify